UHD and H.E.A.R.T. Team Up

 HGAC Funding Innovative Pilot Project

-The innovative pilot project is being funded by two recently-awarded grants totaling $1.1 million from the Houston-Galveston Area Council (HGAC).
+The innovative pilot project was funded by two grants totaling $1.1 million from the Houston-Galveston Area Council (HGAC).

-UHD's Center for Public Service and Community Research and H.E.A.R.T. have developed a Continuing Education Certificate Program to help those with I/DD advance their education and gain career-building skills.
-Program participants will attend on-campus classes, participate in on-campus internships, off-campus externships and a final capstone project prior to graduation.
-Students will be paired with UHD student mentors, who will provide guidance and support during a three-semester course of study.
-The program will accommodate up to 80 students and will begin on Sept.
-24.
+UHD's Center for Public Service and Community Research and H.E.A.R.T. developed a Continuing Education Certificate Program to help those with I/DD advance their education and gain career-building skills.
+Program participants will attend on-campus classes, participated in on-campus internships, off-campus externships, and a final capstone project prior to graduation.
+Students were paired with UHD student mentors, who provided guidance and support during a three-semester course of study.
+The program accommodated 72 students.

 "This project exemplifies what our Center stands for," Steven Villano, director of UHD's Center for Public Service and Community Research, explains, "partnering with the community to initiate and develop collaborative relationships that bring about positive change and facilitates community-based research."